passionatepeople/coding-challenges/README.md

 - meddling with other solutions
 - running npm commands as child process etc.
 - using fs module to read/write other files/directories
+- mapping inputs directly to results, so that consequent evaluation cases would simply return ready result from map (doesn't apply to simple pregeneration of all possible inputs)
+- doing system calls or web requests to extenal services/servers (unless it's part of challenge)

 We reserve right to update this list or disqualify a solution if we see that it is taking an unfair advantage and/or is unfair to other solutions.
 This whole challenge concept is still a MVP and we iterate and improve as we go :) Thank you for your understanding ;)